LiskArchive/lips/proposals/lip-nazar-architecture.md

 ### Database

 This component will be responsible for all database activity in the system.
 This component will expose an interface with specific features for getting or setting particular database entities.
-It will also expose a raw handler to the database object, so that any module can extend it for its own use. **Insert a reference to child DB entities LIP.**
+It will also expose a raw handler to the database object so that any module can extend it for its own use. **Insert a reference to child DB entities LIP.**

 ### Logger

-Logger will be responsible for all application-level logging activity, and log everything in JSON format.
-This central logger component can be passed to any module, where it can be extend by adding module-specific fields.
+Logger will be responsible for all application-level logging activity and log everything in JSON format.
+This central logger component can be passed to any module, where it can be extended by adding module-specific fields.

 ### Cache